9001/asm/doc/how-it-works.md

 the [Alpine ISO](https://alpinelinux.org/downloads/) comes with a tool ([setup-bootable](https://wiki.alpinelinux.org/wiki/Alpine_setup_scripts#setup-bootable)) which writes a copy of the ISO onto a USB flashdrive, except you can then modify the USB contents just like a normal flashdrive

-> the flashdrive will be mounted read-only while inside the live-env, so yanking it at runtime is still perfectly safe -- to enable editing you have to `mount -o remount,rw $AR`
+> the flashdrive will be mounted read-only while inside the live-env, so yanking it at runtime is still perfectly safe -- to enable editing you have to `mount -o remount,rw $AF`

 anyways, [`./build.sh`](./build.sh) does that and splices in some stuff from this repo: